-Released a year after Nevermind blew the roof off this sucka, Pavement's Slanted and Enchanted hit the alternative market place not so much with a bang but rather a soft chime.
-A definitive, low-fi pop outing, Pavement owed more to the Velvet Underground than anyone.
-"Summer Babe (Winter Version)" sounds like every Lou Reed song ever written and "Conduit for Sale!" is a "The Murder Mystery" re-write.
-Minimal musicianship, demo-worthy production, simple arrangements, noise, and hardly a powerful rock voice to be heard in main writer Stephen Malkmus who more often talks through his verses than wails them, everything works here because all fourteen songs are utterly fantastic.
+Released a year after Nevermind blew the roof off this sucka, Pavement's Slanted and Enchanted hit the alternative market place not so much with a Nirvana-esque bang, but more with a soft chime.
+A definitive low-fi pop outing, Pavement owed more to The Velvet Underground than anyone.
+"Summer Babe (Winter Version)" sounds like every Lou Reed song ever written, and "Conduit for Sale!" is a rewrite of the Velvet's "The Murder Mystery".
+Minimal musicianship, demo-worthy production, simple arrangements, noise, and hardly a powerful rock voice to be heard in main writer Stephen Malkmus who often times talks through his verses, everything works here because all fourteen songs are just fantastic.

 299. Your Arsenal (1992) - Morrissey

-Finding a bigger audience in the US than he ever had before, (particularly in California), Morrissey's third solo effort and the only one to be produced by Bowie's ole axe-mate Mick Ronson, Your Arsenal boasted not only a solid batch of songs yet again, but also the first really consistent sound throughout.
-Showcasing a more rockabilly edge from guitarist Alain Whyte mostly on "You're Gonna Need Someone on Your Side" and the amazing "Certain People I Know", there's also the two acoustics "We'll Let You Know" and "Seasick, Yet Still Docked", and great singles "You're the One for Me, Fatty", "Tomorrow", and "We Hate It When Our Friends Become Successful".
+Finding a bigger audience in the US than he ever had before, (particularly in California), Morrissey's third solo effort and the only one to be produced by Bowie's ole axe-mate Mick Ronson, Your Arsenal boasted not only a solid batch of songs yet again, but also a musical thematic through-line.
+Showcasing a rockabilly edge from guitarist Alain Whyte mostly on "You're Gonna Need Someone on Your Side" and the amazing "Certain People I Know", there is also the two acoustics "We'll Let You Know" and "Seasick, Yet Still Docked", plus great singles "You're the One for Me, Fatty", "Tomorrow", and "We Hate It When Our Friends Become Successful".

 298. Jupiter (2000) - Cave In

 Massachusetts hardcore-turned-alt-prog-metal band Cave In made the transformation on their second and brilliant outing Jupiter.
-For better or worse, they remained restless and adopted more alternative rock stylings on their next few releases before going on hiatus for the last half of the early 2000s, only to reemerge and stay active, back to their metalcore-ish roots.
-But for one brief time and album, they were certainly onto something otherworldly here.
-Praised by numerous publications then and still now, Jupiter is a perfect mesh of heavy, very effect-laden guitars, clean vocals, occasional synths, and slamming, primitive drumming.
-There's a post-metal vibe that's unmistakable, but the tunes are far more melodic and immediate.
+For better or worse, they remained restless and adopted more alternative rock stylings on their next few releases before going on hiatus for the last half of the early 2000s, only to reemerge and stay active while hearkening back to their metalcore-ish roots.
+Yet for one brief time and album, they were onto something exceptional.
+Praised by numerous publications then and still now, Jupiter is a perfect mesh of heavy and effect-laden guitars, clean vocals, occasional synths, and slamming, primitive drumming.
+There is an unmistakable post-metal vibe, but the tunes are more melodic and immediate.

 297. Me Against the World (1995) - 2 Pac

-Much is made of the fact that 2 Pac was serving a prison sentence at the time his third record Me Against the World was released and debuted at number one on the charts.
-But Me Against's legacy hardly ends there.
-In actuality, Pac's real life legal troubles and self-admitted thug lifestyle did anything but cripple him artistically.
-It fueled every aspect of his most personal and confessional album at that point, something he'd only continue to explore for the few years remaining in his life.
-Tracks like "Lord Knows", "It Ain't Easy", "Dear Mama", and the cryptic "If I Die 2Nite" are all self-explanatory and only touch the surface of what's here.
+Much is made of the fact that 2 Pac was serving a prison sentence at the time that his third record Me Against the World was released and debuted at number one on the charts.
+Yet the record's legacy hardly ends there.
+In actuality, Pac's real life legal troubles and self-admitted thug lifestyle did anything to cripple him artistically.
+It fueled every aspect of his most personal and confessional album at that point, something that he would only continue to explore for the few years remaining in his life.
+Tracks like "Lord Knows", "It Ain't Easy", "Dear Mama", and the cryptic "If I Die 2Nite" are all self-explanatory, and they only touch the surface of what is here.

 296. The King of Limbs (2011) - Radiohead

-Radiohead was one of the bands I forced myself to be selective with as really all of their albums since The Bends could have and probably should have made an appearance here.
+Radiohead was one of the bands that I forced myself to be selective with here, as all of their albums since The Bends could have and probably should have made an appearance.
 Considered by many to be more Radiohead-by-numbers at this point, The King of Limbs is rewarding with only eight tracks at a brisk thirty-seven minutes.
-It's a far more condensed effort, sounding like all the great stuff they had, with no room for meandering.
-Not that Radiohead is prone to do that mind you.
-"Codex" is easily one of the finest of many, many ballads in their catalog and "Bloom" pulls off that amazing trick yet again of having a song that musically shouldn't make any sense, yet never being able to let loose of your brain once you hear it.
+A more condensed effort then, "Codex" is easily one of the finest of many, many ballads in their catalog, plus "Bloom" pulls off that amazing trick yet again of having a song that musically should not make any sense, yet sticks in your brain long after you hear it.
+Such is the way that Radiohead's electronic period rolls.

 295. Fun House (1970) - The Stooges

-The Stooges second volume-fest Fun House could be THE album that above any others pointed the direction clear and steady for the punk rock movement.
-Listening to their self-titled debut, nothing there or anywhere really could've prepared the record buying, concert going public for what transpired with Fun House.
-Starting off somewhat resembling music, this album gradually morphs into an ear-splitting, noise for the sake of noise-fest.
-And good goddamn is it awesome.
+The Stooges second volume-fest Fun House could be THE album that pointed the direction clear and steady for the punk rock movement.
+Listening to their self-titled debut, nothing there or anywhere really could have prepared the record buying and concert going public for what transpired with Fun House.
+Starting off somewhat resembling music, the album gradually morphs into an ear-splitting noise for the sake of noise-fest.
+Also, it is goddamn awesome.
 "T.V.
-Eye" is easily one of the greatest songs with distortion ever conceived of and "Dirt" one of the sleaziest and creepiest.
-But once they hit the title track and especially "L.A.
+Eye" is easily one of the greatest songs with distortion ever conceived of, and "Dirt" is one of the sleaziest and creepiest.
+Yet once they get to the positively chaotic title track and especially "L.A.
 Blues", the bets are off.

 294. October Rust (1996) - Type O Negative

-Featuring as much humor as ever with a joke intro, two brief, self-depreciating skits, and a worthy stab at a hit/novelty single with "My Girlfriend's Girlfriend", Type O Negative's October Rust contrasts with the most depressing "Red Water (Christmas Morning)".
-The gloom all done tongue-in-cheek as was their style, what ultimately makes this a very worthy Bloody Kisses follow-up are the once again outstanding batch of songs.
-"Green Man", "Be My Druidess", and "Wolf Moon"cover the spectrum of Pete Steel's superb songwriting, from his vampiric pop melodies to his low and slow doom riffage, but it's "Love You to Death" which remains the all time finest song he ever wrote and as incredible as a love song as anyone has.
+Featuring as much humor as ever with a joke intro, two brief self-depreciating skits, and a worthy stab at a hit/novelty single with "My Girlfriend's Girlfriend", Type O Negative's October Rust contrasts with the most depressing "Red Water (Christmas Morning)".
+Tongue-in-cheek gloom was their style, and it is what ultimately makes this a worthy Bloody Kisses follow-up with another outstanding batch of songs.
+"Green Man", "Be My Druidess", and "Wolf Moon"cover the spectrum of Pete Steel's superb songwriting, from his vampiric pop melodies to his low and slow doom riffage, but it is "Love You to Death" which remains the all time finest song that he ever wrote and as incredible of a love song as anyone has.

 293. Blood Mountain (2006) - Mastodon